-- Ensure any Ministerial conditions placed on the licence eligibility are met. - Ensure any conditions of the previous year's licence such as completion and submission of logbooks are met and accepted. - Designate a registered commercial fishing vessel eligible for a commercial or communal commercial licence for salmon, schedule II, Sablefish, Halibut, crab, shrimp, prawn, Geoduck or groundfish trawl.
+- Meet any Ministerial conditions placed on the licence eligibility. - Ensure any conditions of the previous year's licence such as submission and approval of logbooks have been met. - Designate a registered commercial fishing vessel eligible for a commercial or communal commercial licence for salmon, schedule II, Sablefish, Halibut, crab, shrimp, prawn, Geoduck or groundfish trawl.